 - Move vehicles out of the flood risk area

-- Move important documents and valuable or essential items upstairs or in a high place
+- Move important documents and valuable items to a higher place.

 - Shut off gas, electricity and water supplies and fit any flood protection products to your property.

-- Stay safe and listen to the advice of the emergency services.
-Evacuate if told to do so;
+- Do move to higher ground and wait for the emergency services.
+Evacuate if told to do so.

-- Find out from the emergency services if it’s safe to re-enter your property;
+- Find out from the emergency services if it is safe to re-enter your property.

-- The Scottish Environment Protection Agency (SEPA) is Scotland's flood warning authority.
-They provide flooding updates and advice on being prepared for flooding.
+- The Scottish Environment Protection Agency (SEPA) is Scotland's flood warning authority, providing flooding updates and advice on being prepared for flooding.

-- The Scottish Flood Forum provides support to those who are affected by, or at risk from, flooding.
-A range of factsheets is available on their website.
+- The Scottish Flood Forum provides support to those who are affected by or are at risk from flooding.